 Oh wait, the five minutes was meant for you, not the dog.
 Come on, give the dog more than that for heavens sake.

 Did you notice the quotes in the right hand column?
 They make me smile.
 I thought I was the first one to discover that stuff.
-(I'm kidding, really, but it's still great backup.)
+(I'm kidding, really.)

 I bring it up now because I'm very picky about supplements.
 I prefer natural or whole food supplements rather than something made in a laboratory, or in the case of probiotics, some good living bacteria!
 And I only buy from sources I know do constant quality and potency testing.